 - We have three trained, experienced teachers on staff (2 primary, 1 secondary) who are available to support nannies with any individual issues

-- Sending our nannies a daily schedule or activity ideas, in addition to any specifics you’ll send their way.
-You can find them here.
+- Sending our nannies weekly schedules or activity ideas, you can also find them here.

 - Giving our nannies tips on how to navigate childcare while the parents are home (it isn’t always straightforward!)